 Pretend to Milk a Cow

-2. Print up a picture of a cow and tape it to the back of a chair (see below for your free printable of a cow )
+- Print up a picture of a cow and tape it to the back of a chair.
+You can download a picture of a cow below to print out.

 4. Milk the cow

-• It wasn’t until a few years ago I even knew this was a thing.
+- It wasn’t until a few years ago I even knew this was a thing.
 The corn you pop is still on the cob.
-You may be able to find some locally.
+This link is for one on Amazon, but you may be able to find some locally.

 Farm Craft Projects

-• Print a copy of the Muddy Pig outline (pdf below) onto pink construction paper ( you may have to trim it a little to get it to copy paper size.)
+- Print a copy of the Muddy Pig outline (see below) onto pink construction paper ( you may have to trim it a little to get it to fit copier paper size)

 Farm Books for Preschoolers